Hyperconix/App-Dev-Diary-App/README.md

+# DISCLAIMER
+This was uploaded to Github for visiblity and potential improvements in the future.
+If you recognise and are sitting this module, do not be silly enough to copy anything and attempt to circumvent University Academic Misconduct policy.
+You will likely get caught and it is not worth it.
+I take no responsibility for what happens if you choose to ignore this disclaimer.

 # Applications Dev Diary App

 This repo contains the source code for an application which was originally created for an App Dev module in Uni (Grade: 89%).
 It is the first Android App I have created properly.